BebrasBelgium/bebras.github.io/index.md

   tasks: 31
 ---

 The Bebras challenge aims at making its participants enthusiastic about informatics and at introducing them to **computational thinking** and **problem solving**.
-This challenge, mainly targeted to end of primary and secondary school pupils, takes place in schools during a week in fall.
+This challenge, targeted to primary and secondary school pupils, takes place in schools during two weeks in fall.
 It is an **international challenge** already organised in more than 80 countries from all over the world.